You will not be able to post if you are still using Microsoft email addresses such as Hotmail etc

 Apologies, those low PC addresses are normal for EMUTOS*.PRG.
 Such EmuTOS-RAM lives at $1c04.
 I'm looking at disassembly right now with the addresses of your screenshots.

 Subscribe to my Vretrocomputing channel on YouTube and Facebook.
-Latest video: Display a monochrome pixel in assembly language on Atari ST.
+Latest video: Display a color pixel in assembly language on Atari ST.

 User avatar